 Have you ever wondered why you feel different on certain days of the month?
 Why your body changes?
 Why your mood fluctuates?
-All of these phenomena are closely linked to our female cycle.
-In this post, we'll uncover the rhythm of the female cycle and explain what happens during each phase.
+All these phenomena are closely linked to our menstrual cycle.
+In this article, we'll uncover the rhythm of the menstrual cycle and explain what happens in each phase.

 The phases of your cycle